 Armed with this new information, you can now use more marketing budget dollars to create content that appeals to this specific customer and adds value to her life.

 8. Create New Video Scripts To Enhance Your Highest-Ranking Pages

 Video marketing is here to stay.
 Although a lot of what you’ll see on social media is live, impromptu video, your video-based content marketing should be a little more polished.

 Translating your written content into a format that sounds natural for video is not as straightforward as it seems, so take time to establish what you want to teach or promote in your video, who you most want to speak to, and what key points you want to include.

-Next, hire a scriptwriter to make the whole thing flow and sound conversational without missing any of your talking points.
+Next, use the rest of your unspent digital marketing budget to hire a scriptwriter to make the whole thing flow and sound conversational without missing any of your talking points.